-We’ll do our best to put all the pieces together for a clear picture of what to expect in terms of legal sports betting in the Pelican State in 2019 and beyond.
+We’ll do our best to put all the pieces together for a clear picture of what to expect in terms of legal sports betting in Louisiana in 2021 and beyond.

 Here are some of the most important facts and developments so far:

 Before the 2020 ballot measure passed, Pelican State lawmakers were already talking about a sports betting bill, including Governor John Bel Edwards.

 What’s less clear is how online sports betting in Louisiana will work.

 Experts estimate that legal sports betting may be available in Louisiana sometime in early 2022 when legislators can agree on the details.

 Louisiana doesn’t have the richest gambling heritage in the country but there are a few key dates worth getting familiar with:

-- Early 1700s – Settlers construct cabarets and billiard halls before building the first church, the St. Louis Cathedral which was constructed in 1727.
+The early 1700s – Settlers construct cabarets and billiard halls before building the first church, the St. Louis Cathedral, which was originally constructed in 1727.

-- 1866 – The first Louisiana State lottery was created.
-By the 1890 the Louisiana Lottery Corporation was operating in almost every US state with 90% of its sales coming from outside Louisiana.
+1866 – The first Louisiana State lottery was created.
+By 1890, the Louisiana Lottery Corporation was operating in almost every US state with 90% of its sales coming from outside Louisiana.
 However, facing political opposition, the lottery was shut down in the early 1890s.

-- 1993 – Three Native American bands open tribal casinos, with a fourth to follow.
+1993 – Three Native American bands open tribal casinos, with a fourth to follow.

-Aside from daily fantasy (see below), there are no sports you can bet on legally online.
-However, if sports betting does become legalized in the state of Louisiana, it’ll bring with it a whole slate of professional and amateuer sports to wager on.
+Aside from daily fantasy (see below), there are no sports you can bet on online right now.
+However, once sports betting rules are finalized in Louisiana, it’ll bring with it a whole slate of professional and amateur sports to wager on.

-Louisiana is home to some of the world’s most iconic teams and athletes.
+Louisiana is home to some of the world’s most iconic sports teams and athletes.

-- The New Orleans Saints is a force in the NFL and an absolute sensation in Louisiana.
+The New Orleans Saints are a force in the NFL and an absolute sensation in Louisiana.
 Expect tons of local action on the Saints once online gambling has launched, though sports bettors may miss out on the upcoming 2021 season.
 The Southern gem is also home to various Division I college sports teams, including the LSU Tigers and Louisiana Ragin’ Cajuns.

-On the hardcourt, the New Orleans Pelicans will attract its own share of wagering once Louisiana’s legal betting industry gets going.
+On the hardcourt, the New Orleans Pelicans will attract its own share of wagering as soon as Louisiana’s legal betting industry gets up and running.

 The list of sports that people in Louisiana will be able to bet on is huge.
 We’re talking major and minor North American leagues as well as action from all over the world.